-To access counselling, please complete the self-referral form.
+To access counselling, please complete the self-referral form on the website.

 Cost: For the most vulnerable people in the community, access to counselling services are free, and for those that can contribute, there is a subsidised price per session based on a salary-based sliding scale.
 Costs range from £25 to £55 per session (based on income).

 This service is for people aged 16 years old and over.
 Counselling is available over the phone and online via Zoom.

 The Relationship Helpline offers 200 hours per week of free counselling which is available to callers who need it.
 You can access 6 free sessions through this service.

 South East Counselling (Health in Mind)